 - Internet, cable and phone services

-Each point is worth one cent each for cash rewards, gift card, and Amazon shopping credit.
+Each point is worth one cent each for cash rewards, gift cards, and Amazon shopping credit.
 But redeeming your points for award travel is better.
 Your points are worth 1.25 cents each when booking travel with Chase.

 Or, you can transfer your points directly to airlines and hotels like United, Southwest Airlines, and Hyatt where your points can be worth more than 1.25 cents each by booking travel directly through the carrier.